tfukui95/tor-experiment/Website Fingerprinting.md

 be blatantly similar to the fingerprint that the attacker creates in step 2, due to a difference in user, possible packet fragmentation, and website updates.
 These packets are known as _test instances_
-4. The attacker cannot compromise the target user by comparing the website fingerprint and user data by looking at them with the eye, and so must use statistical methods to probabilistically come to a conclusion.
+4. The attacker tries to compromise the target user by comparing the website fingerprint and user data by looking at them with the eye, or uses statistical methods to probabilistically come to a conclusion.

 ### Characteristics of Packet Traces